Black Hispanic and Latino Americans: Health

+A major health issue within communities of color in the U.S. is the lack of access to fresh, and unprocessed foods.
+The consumption of highly processed foods in Latino and/or Black communities is linked to higher rates of health issues such as diabetes, Heart disease, And even cancer.

+Racial and ethnic minorities in the United States are impacted by larger patterns of inequality, which are intricately linked to these differences in health coverage and access.
+Even though the Affordable Care Act (ACA) improved health coverage, there are still large disparities, especially among Black, Hispanic, Native Hawaiian/Pacific Islander (NHPI), and American Indian/Alaska Native (AIAN) people who are not old.
+These groups are more likely than their White counterparts to be uninsured, according to data from recent years.
+For instance, the uninsured rate for white Americans is 7% as of 2022, while it is still a startlingly high 18% and 19% for nonelderly Hispanic and Asian Americans, respectively.

+These difficulties underscore the pressing need for focused policy changes to address the wider social determinants of health that disproportionately impact minority groups in the United States, in addition to health insurance coverage.

 Although Black Hispanics are often overlooked or dichotomized as either "black" or "Hispanic" in the United States of America, Black Hispanic writers often reflect upon their racialized experience in their works.
 The most commonly used term in literature to speak of this ambiguity and multilayered hybridity at the heart of Latino/Latina identity and culture is miscegenation.
 This "mestizaje" depicts the multi-faceted racial and cultural identity that characterize Black Hispanics and highlights that each individual Black Hispanic has a unique experience within a broader racial and ethnic range.
-The memoirs, poetry, sociological research, and essays written by Afro-Latino writers reflect this concept of mestizaje in addition to revealing the confusion and uncertainty about one's self-image of being both "Black" and "Hispanic".
-The psychological and social factors also prove to be central in determining how one ultimately defines him/herself.

 Civil rights

 Data from a 2021 survey by the Pew Research Center shows that Hispanic people in the US with darker skin color are more likely to face incidents of discrimination than those with lighter skin.
 The survey asked participants to self-identify their skin color, and then asked series of questions about the kinds of discrimination they faced.
 When asked whether they faced at least one instance of discrimination in the last year, 64% of darker-skinned Hispanic adults responded that they had.
 When asked the same question, 54% of lighter-skinned Hispanic adults responded the same.
 As for the specific discrimination experienced: